ElektraInitiative/libelektra/src/plugins/README.md

 - [network](network) by using network APIs
 - [path](path) by checking files on filesystem
 - [type](type) using runtime type checking (CORBA types)
+- [enum](enum) compares the keyvalue against a list of valid values

 ## Interpreter ##